parkverdict

 Lava Beds National Monument

-A deep canyon with a forested floor and steep granite cliffs 90ESSENTIAL NPS/Rick Cain
+A deep canyon with a forested floor and steep granite cliffs 90DOES IT ALL NPS/Rick Cain

 National Parks · CA